bookofproofs/bookofproofs.github.io/_sources/history/19th-century/clifford.md

 * Not only was Clifford a highly original teacher and researcher, he was also a philosopher of science.
 * Clifford delivered the lecture Right and wrong: the scientific ground of their distinction when he addressed the 'Sunday Lecture Society' on the afternoon of Sunday 7 November 1876.
 * We have already seen that Clifford was a remarkable man in many ways.
-* Although he never rivalled Dodgson's Lewis Carroll books in success, Clifford wrote The Little People, a collection of fairy stories written to amuse children.
 * In 1876 Clifford suffered a physical collapse.
-* Let us leave the final words about Clifford to his wife Lucy.
 * Several events have been organised to honour Clifford's memory.
 * A biographical commentary on William and Lucy will be interspersed with specialist contributions from eminent academics on topical mathematical, scientific, philosophical and literary subjects including the relationship between geometry and physics, the Darwinian controversy over science and religion, and mathematical and scientific education.